Phionanamugga/Evernote/README.md

-# Ezy Note App
+# Evernote App
-Welcome to Ezy Note, a simple and intuitive note-taking app designed to help you manage your notes, stay organized and focused.
+Welcome to Evernote, a simple and intuitive note-taking app designed to help you manage your notes, stay organized and focused.

 # Features
 - **Create and Edit Notes**: Write, edit, save, and delete notes with ease.